-Response: We demonstrate that CHIs as a population become most active shortly after peaks in velocity, that movement velocity declines following CHI events, and that optogenetically stimulating CHIs (but not PVs) can cause the mice to stop moving.
-We further show the CHIs play a causal role in synchronizing activity in the MSN population, and that such synchrony also correlates with motion offset.
+Response: This statement is supported by three evidence.
+(1) movement velocity declines following CHI events (Fig. XXXX); (2) optogenetically stimulating CHIs (but not PVs) can cause the mice to stop moving.
+(3) CHIs play a causal role in synchronizing activity in the MSN population, and that such synchrony correlates with motion offset.
 Supplemental Figure 9 was included in response to the Referee’s previous request for more information on the possibility that different populations of CHIs contribute to different phases of movement.
 While we did find some evidence that this is a possibility, the optogenetic manipulations provide a clear and convincing demonstration for increased CHI population activity in terminating on-going movement.
 We agree that the parsing of CHIs for this new analysis is distracting to the population contributions to movement termination, and would be happy to remove the figure.
 9. Line 105. ‘the same optogenetic stimulation of PVs during a movement bout introduced a transient change in movement trajectory characterized by repeated changes in direction over several seconds (Figure S7C; Video S4)’ It is important to report what is happening in more detail.
 It is not very illuminating to present this result just by bar graphs and an example video.

 -Response: This is another important point that we should have provided more detail on in the main text.
 As described in the Supplemental Materials and Methods, we noted that PV-stimulation appeared to increase the amount of side-to-side movement during locomotion bouts, and therefore specifically quantified X-axis zero crossings of the track ball during optical stimulation.
-We would be happy to provide these further details in a revised manuscript more prominently featured in the main text.
+We will provide these further details in a revised manuscript.
 10. Figure 3E.
 The dependency on distance should be reported in a more detailed manner.
 Please report not just the two conditions (< 100 um versus >100 um) but more points in distance.

 Response: We have created and can include histograms illustrating the frequency of correlation values as a function of distance to enhance detail in a revision.
 11. Figure 3G.
 The difference between the conditions is difficult to see with the 2D color plots.
 Plotting ‘Counts’ as a function of distance would be more illuminating.

-Response: We think this is a good idea and will do so in the revision.
+Response: This is a good idea, and we will do so in the revision.

 12. Line 139-140.
 ‘While the number of correlated MSN-interneuron pairs was reduced with distance for all cell pairs, the drop was most precipitous in MSN-PV pairs and least impacted in MSN-CHI pairs (Figure 3H)’.
 How this statement relates to the Figure 3H is unclear.
 Can the authors perform some statistics to support the statement?